-Non-ATPC Members are granted a ten-day grace period, during which they may be able to access some, or all services covered under their benefit plan.
-If the full past-due premium is not paid by the end of the grace period, the Non-APTC Member will be terminated as of the last day of the grace period.
+Non-APTC Members are granted a 30-day grace period, during which they will not be able to access services covered under their benefit plan.
+If the full past-due premium is not paid by the end of the grace period, the Non-APTC Member will be terminated effective the last day of the month prior to the beginning of the grace period.